Look forward to working closely with PM Modi to strengthen Nepal-India ties: Deuba

 On February 23, the apex court reinstated the dissolved House of Representatives, in a setback to Oli who was preparing for snap polls.

-The bilateral ties came under strain under Prime Minister Oil after India opened an 80-km-long strategically crucial road connecting the Lipulekh pass with Dharchula in Uttarakhand on May 8.
+The bilateral ties came under strain under Prime Minister Oli after India opened an 80-km-long strategically crucial road connecting the Lipulekh pass with Dharchula in Uttarakhand on May 8.

 Nepal protested the inauguration of the road claiming that it passed through its territory.
 Days later, Nepal came out with a new map showing Lipulekh, Kalapani and Limpiyadhura as its territories.
 India reacted sharply to the move.